MarkEddy001/MERN-SECURE-AUTHENTICATION/README.md

 🏠 Dashboard Page
 🔄 Implementing Forgot Password
 🚀 Super Detailed Deployment
+✅ This is a lot of work.
+Support my work by subscribing to the Channel

 🚀 Setup Instructions
 Environment Variables (.env)
 MONGO_URI=your_mongo_uri
 PORT=5000
 JWT_SECRET=your_secret_key